Premio Eugenio Espejo (Eugenio Espejo Award)

 Continue reading “Premio Eugenio Espejo (Eugenio Espejo Award)”

-The Aurelio Espinosa Pólit National Prize for Literature, named after the Ecuadorian writer (1894-1961), is a prestigious literary award presented annually by the School of Language and Literature at the Pontifical Catholic University of Ecuador.
-It recognizes outstanding Ecuadorian writers in the categories of poetry, nonfiction, short story, novel, and play, making it one of the most significant literary prizes in the country, along with the Eugenio Espejo Prize.
+The Aurelio Espinosa Pólit National Literature Award (Premio Nacional de Literatura Aurelio Espinosa Pólit), established by the Pontifical Catholic University of Ecuador (PUCE) in 1975, is a prestigious honor that celebrates the literary achievements of Ecuadorian writers.
+Named after the renowned writer Aurelio Espinosa Pólit (1894-1961), this award holds great significance within the country’s literary landscape.
+It recognizes outstanding Ecuadorian writers in the categories of poetry, nonfiction, short story, novel, and theater, making it one of the most significant literary prizes in the country, along with the Eugenio Espejo Prize.

-Continue reading “The Aurelio Espinosa Pólit National Prize for Literature”
+Continue reading “The Aurelio Espinosa Pólit National Literature Award”

 The Joaquín Gallegos Lara National Fiction Prize